February, 2025

 Monday, February 3rd, 2025

 The title (Tomorrow is for Ever) has a double meaning in this blog.
-A popular song and current video novella.
+A popular song and current Mexican video novella.
 Firstly it is about my struggle to get going North.

 Wasting away again in Margaritaville.
 Juice in the blender.
 As long as you can adapt to the Mañana attitude you should be able to surrender.
 I am retired, why the anxiety?
 But my Anglo/Saxon pre-Boomer Calvinist upbringing struggles with being promised by my Guatemaltecos iron mongers to start the installation of my Aries Windvane on January 17 and so far they have put in a few hours on Friday night.
 But it may all turn out just fine, as always.
-I still would like to make a stop at the Hemmingway Marina in Cuba, but just like my failed effort in 2017, the trade winds have been right on the nose.
+I still would like to make a stop at the Hemingway Marina in Cuba, but just like my failed effort in 2017, the trade winds have been right on the nose.
 But there is a good window with mild northerlies between February 10 and 12.
 Which I should be able to catch if these iron mongers can be converted to my way of perfection.
 I would need to leave Livingston, my Guatemala check out port, by February 6th.

 I am super anxious to hit the trail again with my Fleetwood IV.